Image17/refactor/README.md

 field must not be equal to

-if field is global and static within same class it CANNOT be used in methods in the same class, a sub class, implemented interface, extended abstract class.
+if field is global and within same class it CANNOT be used in methods in the same class, a sub class, implemented interface, extended abstract class.
 This also needs to be implemented to each class that implements the interface

 Parent considerations
 * Explore all super types global fields